Fishguard Town Hall: History

 In the 1820s, in anticipation of the passing of an act of parliament authorising the establishment of a market in the town, the civic leaders decided to commission a market hall.
 The new building was designed in the neoclassical style, built in painted roughcast and was completed in around 1830.

 The design involved a symmetrical main frontage with five bays facing onto the Market Square.
 The central bay, which slightly projected forward, featured a doorway flanked by pilasters supporting a pediment; there was a sash window on the first floor and an open pediment above.
 The other bays on the ground floor originally contained shop fronts and, on the first floor, the bays on either side of the central bay contained sash windows.
 At roof level, there was a central octagonal lantern with louvred sides surmounted by an ogee-shaped dome and a weather vane.
 Internally, the principal rooms were the market hall on the ground floor and the council chamber on the first floor.

+The borough council, which had not met for many years, was formally abolished under the Municipal Corporations Act 1883.
 The main pediment was augmented by the installation of a clock in the tympanum as part of the celebrations for the Golden Jubilee of Queen Victoria in 1887.
 Following significant population growth, largely associated with the fishing industry, Fishguard became an urban district with the town hall as its meeting place in 1907.
 The urban district was enlarged in 1934 to include neighbouring Goodwick, becoming Fishguard and Goodwick Urban District.